-At Strategies, our business is to advise owners of employee-based salons and spas to develop successful and sustainable businesses.
-For a business to be “successful and sustainable”, it must not only be profitable, it must have sufficient cash reserves.
-A luxury spa should have a profit margin of 10 to 15 percent, depending on your operating expenses, payroll rate, and overheads.
-Today, many day spas operate with compensation rates of 50 percent or more, leading to minimal or no profit margins.
+At Strategies, our mission is to help owners of employee-based salons and spas create successful and sustainable businesses.
+To be successful and sustainable, a luxury spa must not only be profitable, but also have enough cash reserves.
+Generally, a spa should have a profit margin of 10-15%, depending on operating expenses, payroll rate, and overhead costs.
+However, many day spas operate with compensation rates of 50% or more, leading to minimal or no profit margins.

-You should check your financial health if you are an independent spa business owner.
-Many day spa owners also rent part of their space to independent contractors with their own equipment.
-No formal education is required for day spa owners and they do not have to attend cosmetology schools.
-As with other salon owners, day spa owners must retain customers and get new ones to keep their salaries.
+If you are an independent spa business owner, it is important to assess your financial health.
+Many day spa owners also rent out part of their space to independent contractors with their own equipment.
+No formal education is required for day spa owners and they do not need to attend cosmetology schools.
+As with other salon owners, day spa owners must retain customers and acquire new ones in order to maintain their salaries.

-Three-quarters of respondents say they are excited to try these services right now, and that interest will increase as services become more widely known.
-It is more likely to be the higher end of the range estimated for salon owners who attract famous customers.
-Several day spa owners now provide mobile services to their customers, which means less monthly overhead for renting the space.
+Recent surveys show that three-quarters of respondents are eager to try out these services right now, and that interest will only increase as services become more widely known.
+Salon owners who attract famous customers are more likely to be at the higher end of the estimated range.
+Additionally, some day spa owners now offer mobile services to their customers, which reduces monthly overhead costs for renting the space.
 While reducing expenses may be an option for homeowners to increase their income, paying expenses such as vacation pay, health insurance, and paid education can help differentiate their spas from the competition.

-While the Bureau of Labor Statistics does not list the actual salary of day spa owners, it does give an indication of what they could earn in a typical year, especially since some often work as technicians.
-So much so that it's not unusual to hear service providers say, “I don't care about numbers, I just want to do my job, when owners and managers try to share financial and critical numbers with staff.
-After hiring your team, technical staff (or service providers) will need to be trained on product knowledge and treatment protocols, some of which may be performed by your product partners, but you will need to give it your own spin.
+The Bureau of Labor Statistics does not list the exact salary of day spa owners; however, it does provide an indication of what they could earn in a typical year - especially since some often work as technicians.
+It is not uncommon for service providers to say “I don't care about numbers; I just want to do my job” when owners and managers try to share financial and critical numbers with staff.
+After hiring your team, technical staff (or service providers) will need to be trained on product knowledge and treatment protocols - some of which may be provided by your product partners - but you will need to give it your own spin.
 Owners of high-end salons who attract celebrity customers are more likely to be at the top of the estimated range.